covjson/specification/profiles.md

 - A PolygonSeries domain must have the axes `"composite"` and `"t"` where `"composite"` must have a single Polygon value.
 - A PolygonSeries domain may have the axis `"z"` which must have a single value only.
-- The axis `"composite"` must have the data type `"Polygon"` and the dimension identifiers `"x","y"`.
+- The axis `"composite"` must have the data type `"Polygon"` and the component identifiers `"x","y"`.

 Example:
 ```js